 The following day, the mob discovered Mr. Tucker at a nearby store called Dean & Co.’s and shot him in the right leg with a rifle.
 The mob initially prepared to hang Mr. Tucker near the store, but eventually decided to take him to the scene of the alleged crime near the South Marshfield Bridge.
 Although Mr. Tucker died on the way to the bridge from the wounds inflicted during the initial attack, he was nevertheless hanged from a beam on the bridge as a public spectacle.

 Lynching, a statement of racial terror and white supremacy, was largely reserved for black suspects.
 Of the hundreds of black people lynched under the accusation of assault and other alleged crimes, nearly every one was brutally killed without being legally convicted of any offense.
 Lynch mobs regularly displayed complete disregard for the legal system, even abducting black people from courts, jails, and out of police custody.
 Law enforcement officials often failed to intervene and sometimes participated in mob violence, leaving no guarantee of custodial protections for black people accused of crimes.
 Race, rather than the alleged offense, most often sealed lynching victims' fates, and like nearly all documented lynching victims, Mr. Tucker was killed by a white mob that never faced prosecution for the lynching.

-Alonzo Tucker is one of more than 300 African American documented victims of racial terror lynching in non-Southern states, the only person thus far documented to have been killed in Oregon between 1877 and 1950.
+Alonzo Tucker is one of more than 300 African American documented victims of racial terror lynching in non-Southern states, the only African American thus far documented to have been lynched in Oregon.